 So what does a good cover letter look like?

-Well, it’s written in a tone of voice that matches the specific company’s culture, and it’s not just a long-form resume.
+Well, it’s written in a tone of voice that matches the specific company’s culture, and it’s not just a re-written version of your resume.
 It’s also focused on making the right impression.

 We advise you to talk about your achievements, goals, and motivations, rather than just plainly listing your skills and experience.
 Try to tell a personal story.

 And if that’s not enough, we have some additional pro tips for you.

 Choose the right salutation and craft a strong introduction

 Choosing the right salutation for your cover letter is crucial – after all, it’s the first thing the hiring manager will read.

 For this reason, we’ve gathered several classic salutations.
 Note that some of them could be used even if you don't know the hiring manager's name.

 - To the [team you're applying for] Department,

 - Dear Hiring Manager,